OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/intro.md

 <div class="info" markdown="1">

 This section applies to **IT users** like OutSystems developers and Administrators.
-To learn more about managing the **end-users** of your OutSystems applications, check [End-User Management](../../develop/security/end-user-manage/intro.md).
+To learn more about managing the **end users** of your OutSystems applications, check [End User Management](../../develop/security/end-user-manage/intro.md).

 </div>